Food & Diabetes Search

 🧠 Lowering Impact Tip

-Consume in moderation and pair with protein or healthy fats to slow down digestion.
+Consume in moderation and pair with protein or healthy fats to slow down the absorption of sugar.